brianedwards00/Internship-Code/README.md

 ### Running the Project

-So with that in mind, it would be most beneficial to put __all__ of the files from GitHub into a new empty folder.
+It would be most beneficial to put __all__ of the files from GitHub into a new empty folder.

 After doing so, we will now compile the code!
 So now, open your terminal and type in